logdna/mezmo-workshops/content/en/s3-to-snowflake/docs/create-pipeline.md

 ## Step 1: Create a new Pipeline

 Once you have Pipeline enabled, go ahead and [Create a new Pipeline](https://app.mezmo.com/pipelines/pipeline/new).
-You will be prompted to name your Pipeline, call it what you will but we will go with `Snowflake-Integration`.
+You will be prompted to name your Pipeline, call it what you willbut we will go with `Snowflake-Integration`.
 After creation, you will be taken to the following blank canvas

 ![Blank Pipeline](../../images/pipeline_blank.png)